wcjohnson/lightscript-parser/NOTES.md

 OTHER CHANGES:
   - Anonymous arrow flow types are banned in methods.
 This was always true in LSC but not explicity documented.

+MISC IDEAS:
+  - Pattern matching: remove implicit dependency on runtime. require an import of the runtime; fail if not present. add compiler option to overrule and pull runtime from a specified global var.
+  - Stdlib change: require lodash to be explicitly specified so it isn't silently added as s dependency